ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    Authorized and Acceptable Use of Electronic Information Resources policy (650-18) "i.
 An account that is not deleted upon loss of affiliation shall be transferred to another UCSF faculty or staff person designated as being responsible for the account."
-Accounts that are not claimed after 90 days will be permanently deleted.
+Accounts and data that are not claimed after 90 days may be permanently deleted.

  * Because IT security requirements, operating systems, and hardware are continually evolving, difficult situations may arise in the